Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/47.png" alt="jumbling" class="center" loading="lazy">
   <p class="center"><i><b>Picture 47:</b> Examples of texture upscaling via jumbling.</i></p>
   <br>
   <li id="tiled-detail"><b>Tiled detail</b>, which contrasty stone and dirt textures also use, however just without the contrast reduction.
-After doing a cursory upscale, likely using another method on this list such as bilinear or indexing, tile the same vanilla 16x texture you’re upscaling on top of the texture at a low opacity using a different layer.
+After doing a cursory upscale, likely using another method on this list such as bilinear or indexing, tile the same vanilla 16x texture you're upscaling on top of the texture at a low opacity using a different layer.
 This works best on dirty or very detailed textures however, as it has a very grainy appearance, similar to jumbling but even more detailed.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/48.png" alt="tiled detail" class="center" loading="lazy">
   <p class="center"><i><b>Picture 48:</b> Left: An automatically upscaled base.
 Center: The vanilla texture tiled.
 Right: The two overlaid on top of each other.</i></p>